ru84/ibm-apic-theme-manager/README.md

 A Python-based tool to manage themes for the IBM API Connect Developer Portal.
 This utility streamlines theme development, deployment, and management across different environments.

+## Motivation

+When developing a theme for the IBM API Connect Developer Portal, the traditional workflow is extremely time-consuming.
+Developers must:
+1. Create a ZIP archive of the local theme
+2. Disable the existing custom theme to avoid name conflicts
+3. Revert to a default theme
+4. Delete the custom theme
+5. Upload the ZIP file for the same custom theme with new code
+6. Re-activate the theme

+This tool automates this entire process, drastically reducing development time and eliminating error-prone manual steps.
+With a single command, you can compile, package, and deploy your theme changes to any environment.

 ## Features

 - Upload and activate custom themes